 Select a date

 Fantastic training, engaging and thought-provoking throughout.
 The confidence Pamela has given me will impact positively on my everyday practice, I am truly inspired...Psychotherapist

-LIVE ONLINE – Join Pamela Woodford on Tuesday 14th June 2022 for this enjoyable day – you will have plenty of opportunities to ask questions, practice the steps involved and create your own story.
+LIVE ONLINE – Join Pamela Woodford on Tuesday 23rd May 2023 for this enjoyable, experiential day – you will have plenty of opportunities to ask questions, take part in exercises to practice the steps involved and create your own story.

-EXTRA BONUS – you will also get a recording of the training for a limited time afterwards to maximise your learning.
+EXTRA BONUS – you will also get a recording of the tutor sessions for a limited time afterwards to maximise your learning.

 Why take this course

 Children’s natural affinity with stories gives us an incredibly powerful, non-directive way to help emotionally distressed and abused young people, who can sometimes be hard to reach in any other way.
-On this practical workshop you will learn how to tap into your own metaphorical brain to create therapeutic stories and metaphors there and then that are appropriate to each individual’s circumstances and experiences.
+On this practical workshop you will learn how to tap into your own metaphorical brain to create therapeutic stories and metaphors ‘in the moment’ that are appropriate to each individual’s circumstances and experiences.

 Throughout the day Pamela – a master storyteller and highly experienced psychotherapist – draws on her own case histories and story examples as she guides you through the steps involved in ‘thinking on your feet’ and creating a story yourself in the moment.
 By the end of the day you will have lots of new, innovative ways to engage with and help distressed children deal with the experiences they have had – whilst also offering them hope, understanding, and new ways of thinking and feeling about life and themselves.

 Indeed, you may well be surprised at how quickly positive psychological changes occur as a result of the stories you will create and tell ‘in the moment’.